Open Studio Weekends

 The studio itself is enormously informative because you can see at a glance how the artist works.
 You see the swatches that have not been chosen for the quilt or the work that is experimental or not serious enough for the gallery.
 Buying or ordering work during an Open Studio sale is a unique experience because you have the opportunity to speak to the artist directly.

-Open Studio Weekend takes place Saturday and Sunday of Memorial Day Weekend, or the Saturday and Sunday of the first weekend in October.
+Open Studio Weekend takes place Saturday and Sunday of Memorial Day Weekend, or the Saturday and Sunday of the first or second weekend in October.
 Authenticity and quality are at the heart of the event.

 Vermont Crafts Council members who are Vermont visual artists and craftspeople, galleries, educational sites, may participate.